EGI-Federation/documentation/content/en/users/Rucio/Rucio-Admin/_index.md

 [daemons](https://rucio.readthedocs.io/en/latest/man/daemons.html) to be
 running in order to take effect.
 For a multi-VO instance, these should be running for all VOs already.
-However if it seems like nothing is happening following a command, it may be worth checking with Ian that the daemons are running as intended.
+However if it seems like nothing is happening following a command, it may be worth checking with the Rucio team that the daemons are running as intended.

 ## Uploading Data